LINE Security Bug Bounty Program

 (15) Reporting the absence of secure flag attributes for non-critical cookies

-(16) Reporting vulnerabilities related to unsafe SSL/TLS ciphers
+(16) Reports related to unsafe SSL/TLS cipher suites or protocol version

 (17) Reporting the accessibility of user data via a rooting device